fitfab/fitfab-uix/README.md

 ## TypeScript

-I am using TypeScript to generate the types of the components and utilities with the command below.
+Use TypeScript to generate the types of the components and utilities with the command below.

 ```json
 // Command to generate the types within the package.json file